supremeimposter/My-Vault/GATE/Linear-Algebra/Eigen Values and Eigen Vectors.md

 \end{bmatrix}
 $$

+> [!interesting]
+> There are infinitely many eigen vectors for any matrix.

 If $x$ is an eigen vector for a matrix $A$, then any non-zero multiple of eigen vector $x$ is also an eigen vector for the same matrix $A$.

 If $x$ is an eigen vector or $A$, then